What is the Nasdaq 100?

 You can’t trade the Nasdaq 100 directly, as there’s no asset to trade.
 It’s only a number that tracks the performance of a group of shares, like any stock index.
 However, there are lots of derivatives and funds that will allow you to take your position on where it’s headed next.

-Let’s run through how you can trade the Nasdaq using CFDs, futures and ETFs.
+Let’s run through how you can trade the Nasdaq using CFDs, spread betting, futures and ETFs.

 A Nasdaq CFD is an instrument that always tracks the live price of the Nasdaq 100.
 You buy CFDs to take a long position, or sell them to go short.